kieranabrennan/every-step-you-take/README.md

 - In Gmail, setup an app password, password.
 2FA needs to be enabled, then create at https://myaccount.google.com/apppasswords
 - Create a .env in local directory and add as GMAIL_APP_PASSWORD="your app password"

 ### Create a Google Cloud project
 Note, the dedicated gmail doesn't need to be in the same workspace as the Google Cloud project.
-OAuth is used to authenticate gmail access
+OAuth is used for gmail access
 Enable API & Services for:
 - Gmail API - for reading emails and marking as read
 - Cloud storage - for storing token for gmail read access